 You can read their recommendations using that link and searching for the Water section of their Supplement Review.

-Basically they say the sports research shows that downing a lot of water is critical to maximum performance.
+Basically they say the sports research shows that downing a lot of water is critical to maximum performance; no mystery there.

 Concluding supplement alternatives

 OK, that’s it for the supplement side of alternatives to creatine.

 We can see there are a few options for both muscle building & exercise performance boosting.